 Are you looking for someone to speak at your next children’s ministry event?
 Teach engaging lessons at a special event or VBS?
 Train volunteers and leaders?
-Connect with Brittany, the creator and founder of Deeper KidMin, to consider training sessions on topics like:
+Connect with Brittany, the creator and founder of Deeper KidMin, to consider training sessions on topics like (click each title to learn more about that topic):

 Every Child is a Story Yet to Be Told